 Amazon Sidewalk - SoC CLI

 Amazon Sidewalk - SoC Production Device Provisioner

 Amazon Sidewalk - SoC OOB Demo (delivered in binary only)

-For simplicity, this guide walks through Amazon Sidewalk - SoC Hello Neighbor example on a EFR32xG24 radio board.
+For simplicity, this guide walks through the Amazon Sidewalk - SoC Hello Neighbor example on an EFR32xG24 radio board.
 You can then repeat this procedure with other examples in the SDK.

 Create an Amazon Sidewalk Project#